nasa-gibs/worldview/config/default/common/config/metadata/stories/hls_intro/step003.md

- The HLS imagery are approximately 8 times higher spatial resolution than the MODIS and VIIRS surface reflectance layers - watch New York City come in focus as you swipe to the left!
+ The HLS imagery are approximately 1000 times finer spatial resolution than the MODIS VIIRS surface reflectance layers and 160 times finer spatial resolution than the VIIRS surface reflectance layers.
+Watch New York City come in focus as you swipe to the left!